2 Part Course |

 • Exciting enough to read the details

-• Why it should stand on its own even if you haven’t read the original report
+• Why should it stand on its own, even if you haven’t read the original report?

 • Should define the problem clearly and present solutions